 Degree Candidate (Matriculated)

-Consideration for admission to a graduate degree program as a degree candidate is granted to applicants who have a good undergraduate scholastic record (minimum 3.00 grade point average [GPA] on the 4.00 system); who have received a baccalaureate degree from a regionally accredited college or technical school; and who have met all other application requirements of the degree program.
+Consideration for admission to a graduate degree program as a degree candidate is granted to applicants who have a good undergraduate scholastic record; who have received a baccalaureate degree from a regionally accredited college or technical school; and who have met all other application requirements of the degree program.
 These additional requirements are specified on the Graduate Admission website.

 Students who have completed the undergraduate requirements of Ithaca College's six-year B.S./D.P.T. program in physical therapy or the five-year B.S./M.S. program in occupational therapy are admitted directly to the graduate program.
 External applicants (non-Ithaca College students) are not considered for admission to the graduate portion of the B.S./D.P.T. program.